BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/8_1_Understanding_the_Foundation_of_P2SH.md

 #### Create the Hex Code

-Creating the hex code necessary for a serialized script is both a simple translation and a something that's complex enough that it goes beyond any shell script that you're likely to write.
-As with a few aspects of P2SH scripts, it's probably something that you'll process through an API by hand.
+Creating the hexcode necessary to serialize a script is both a simple translation and a something that's complex enough that it goes beyond any shell script that you're likely to write.
+As with a few aspects of P2SH scripts, it's something that you'll probably process through an API, not do by hand.

-You create hex code by stepping through your locking script and turning each element into one-byte command, possibly followed by additional data:
+You create hexcode by stepping through your locking script and turning each element into one-byte command, possibly followed by additional data, per the guide at the [Bitcoin Wiki Script page](https://en.bitcoin.it/wiki/Script):

 * The constants 1-16 are translated to 0x51 to 0x61 (OP_1 to OP_16)
 * The constant -1 is translate to 0x4f (OP_1NEGATE)
-* Larger constants are translated into 0x01 to 0x78 (OP_PUSHDATA, including a specification of how many bytes to push)
+* Larger constants are translated into 0x01 to 0x4e (OP_PUSHDATA, including a specification of how many bytes to push)
-* Operators are translated to the matching byte for the opcode
+* Operators are translated to the matching byte for that opcode

 #### Create the Hex Code: A Multisig Example